Year A Information (Gippsland)

 Given that the Year A, Monash Rural Health - Churchill facility is located on the Federation University, Australia Gippsland Campus, students will be required to obtain a Federation University Associate ID card.
 This card will ensure students can access the services on campus such as the library and after-hours access to the Monash Rural Health Churchill common room and selected tutorial rooms.
 The Federation University ID card will need to be obtained during the first week of the semester.
 You will be allocated a time to present for your Fed Uni ID card and will be required to take with you a request slip from the Monash School Rural Health Churchill office.

-The Victorian Department of Human Services requires all students undertaking clinical placements hold a National Police Certificate (annual requirement) and a Working with Children Card.
-Students who fail to satisfy the requirements of either the National Police Certificate or the Working with Children Card at any point during their enrolment will be referred to the Professional Behaviour Intervention Procedure and may be excluded from the program.
+The Victorian Department of Human Services requires all students undertaking clinical placements hold a Police Certificate (annual requirement) and a Working with Children Card.
+Students who fail to satisfy the requirements of either the Police Certificate or the Working with Children Card at any point during their enrolment will be referred to the Professional Behaviour Intervention Procedure and may be excluded from the program.

-On enrolment, students will be sent an invitation email with instructions from Fit2Work to apply for a National Police Certificate, this must be finalised prior to the commencement of placements early in Semester 1.
+On enrolment, students will be sent an invitation email with instructions from Fit2Work to apply for a Police Certificate, this must be finalised prior to the commencement of placements early in Semester 1.

 Information on obtaining a Working with Children Card is also available on the Faculty website.
 Interstate applicants should refer to the section titled "Lodging a Working with Children Check application from interstate".
 There is no need to present the card for sighting, however students are required to carry their card with them to their placements which will commence early in Semester 1.